reinhart-group/macro-llm/README.md

 # Codes and data for "Large language models design sequence-defined macromolecules via evolutionary optimization"

 Note this repository contains codes and data files for the manuscript.
-A snapshot of this repository, frozen at the time of submission, can be found on Zenodo (INSERT DOI)
+A snapshot of this repository, frozen at the time of submission, can be found on Zenodo (https://doi.org/10.5281/zenodo.13489838)

 # Codes